Arthur A. Houghton Jr.: Personal life

 After their divorce, Elizabeth remarried to prominent architect Walker O. Cain in 1973.
 On May 22, 1973, he married for the fourth, and final time, to Nina (née Rodale) Horstmann (b.
 1937) at Annapolis.
 Nina, the daughter of J. I. Rodale of Rodale, Inc. and sister of Robert Rodale, was previously married to Robert Horstmann.
+In 1979, the philanthropic couple donated the Wye Plantation, their previous compound, to the Aspen Institute.

-Houghton, who also had a home in Boca Grande, died at Venice Hospital in Venice, Florida on April 3, 1990.
+Houghton, who also had a home in Boca Grande, died at Venice Hospital in Venice, Florida, on April 3, 1990.
 He was buried at the Old Wye Episcopal Church Cemetery in Wye Mills, Maryland.
+Nina went on to live at their compound in Queenstown, Maryland until her death on March 15, 2020.

 In 1949, Houghton was awarded permanent, honorary membership at The Guild of Carillonneurs in North America.
 The organization sought to recognize him for funding the Houghton Memorial Carillon, a 23-bell carillon located at St. Paul's School in Concord, New Hampshire, in 1933.

 In 1971, he was awarded the Skowhegan Gertrude Vanderbilt Whitney Award by the Skowhegan School of Painting and Sculpture for his outstanding efforts as "a patron of the arts."